 In the dream I said it was because Jesus enabled me to fly that I wouldn’t dishonor Him.
 In the next moment, I found myself soaring higher than I thought possible.
 I perched atop a fence that scraped the sky and beheld the city below.

-Into my darkness came this beacon of understanding about God’s loving dealings with His own and called to sudden memory the dream where I had flown and spurned the mark of the devil.
+Into my darkness came this beacon of understanding about God’s loving dealings with His own and called to sudden memory the dream where I had flown, spurning the mark of the devil.
 I sensed the specialness of my dream all over again.
 I felt its promise of good.
 The reminder of the ways of eagles was meant to prepare me for the many storms I would face into adulthood.
 God started putting back together the shards of hopelessness in my spirit and I left the weekend retreat one radically transformed convert.

 Two years later I was thrilled to settle into a large apartment-like college dorm unit.
 But I slowly came to feel something was off.
 One day while brushing my teeth, I leaned forward to study some engraving on the wall.
 My eyes grew wide.
 666. It was carved in invisible ink but get this – one that glowed in the dark.
 And I discovered the number all over the walls and in the bathroom, with splotchy marks on the ceiling and an eerie stick figure of an angel on the inner door of my room.
 I learned from others that Christians have felt freaked out in that building, and friends urged me to request relocation.